Keep me Company in the Blessed Sacrament

 and whoever believes in me will never thirst.
 (John 6:35)

 To the world it is irrational to think that bread changes to become the body of Jesus.
 It is equally irrational to think that a human can survive for thirteen years only being nourished by Holy Communion.
 But one is not more irrational than the other.
 Alexandrina is a sign given to the world by Jesus to remind us of his presence in the Eucharist.
-I recommend that you read the life of Alexandrina because I think you would benefit a lot from it.
 In 1996, our Holy Father Pope John Paul II declared Alexandrina Venerable, and on April 25, 2005, he declared her Blessed.

 I conclude now with some of the words of Jesus to Alexandrina: